 I created this recipe on a whim one day.
-I was in the middle of a freezer cooking session, and found myself with the fixings for garlic bread, baked bacon, and shredded chicken.
+I was in the middle of a freezer cooking session, and found myself with the fixings for garlic bread, some baked bacon, and leftover shredded chicken.
 Hmmm, says I, I wonder what would happen if I put these together?

 What happened was awesomeness!